 This is ironic considering the purpose of the pump is to remove extra water volumes from the basement.
 The job of a sump pump is to keep water from backing up into the basement.
-However, this sump pump will struggle to contain flooded water whenever its levels increases to a certain level.
+However, this water powered sump pump will struggle to contain flooded water whenever its levels increases to a certain level.

 The result will be rising waters within the basement.
 At the same time, the device may malfunction when debris and minerals clog up the pump.

 It is somehow complicated and expensive to install the water-powered pumps in your basement when you compare with other options such as battery backups.
 You will need to be more involved when installing the device.

 The pumps must be connected to the water supply piping in your home.
 Also, you need to be keen when installing these sump pumps for effective functioning.
 Any improper installation can fail to keep the basement dry or eliminate any humidity in the room.

 Therefore, you cannot rely on these sump pumps when having an abrupt flooding of the basement.
 When seeking to keep the room dry, you might be forced to seek another alternative backup that does not complicate installing.
 This pump will take time to put in place before it can start functioning.

 Compared to other sump pump options on the market, the pumping volume of water-powered pumps is lower.
 These devices run at an insufficient capacity, which means it pumps less water.